European Markets Anticipated To Start Steady Or Slightly Down As Traders Prepare For Thursday Earnings

 *this image is generated using AI for illustrative purposes only.

-The pre-market indicators reveal divergent trends across major European markets.
-German and French markets are showing positive momentum, while the UK market displays a more cautious stance.
+The pre-market indicators reveal a more subdued outlook across major European markets, with German and French markets showing slight declines while the UK market edges marginally higher.

 Index: Movement Percentage Change